kairosart/Holo/COMMAND AND CONTROL/Task 27 - We ran out of Halo and YAML references....md

 A large part of operating with Covenant is task usage.
 Covenant, by default, does not come with a large number of tasks/modules to choose from like other C2 frameworks like Empire and PoshC2.
 This means that we will need to create our own tasks of tools that we want to use within Covenant.
 Luckily for us, Covenant is built off .NET and C#, making it easy to convert any C# code into a task.

-For this task, we will be converting SharpEDRChecker into a Covenant task; this will later be used in Task 36.
+For this task, we will be converting SharpEDRChecker into a Covenant task; this will later be used in *Task 36*.

 Since Covenant v0.5, the way that the Covenant backend intakes and parses tasks has changed.
 Covenant now utilizes YAML files to define tasks and task data.
-From the YAML website, "YAML is a human-friendly data serialization standard for all programming languages."
-This makes it easy for developers and operators to weaponize and integrate tooling into Covenant.
+From the YAML website, *"YAML is a human-friendly data serialization standard for all programming languages."* This makes it easy for developers and operators to weaponize and integrate tooling into Covenant.

 Find an outline below of rules you need to have in mind when building tasks to ensure that your task integrates with the grunt.